Introduction: Artsy Poster

 Step 8: Admire Your Work

-Then you need only frames for your artsy af poster.
+Then you need only frames for your artsy, big, almost free poster.

-I bought my frame from IKEA, it’s called RIBBA, 70*100cm, 20€ and I had to cut few cm from the poster, so any little measuring mistakes can be cut of now.
-I thought different hanging options like magnetic wood straps or plywood background, but simple frame gives the art all of the attention.
+I bought my frame from IKEA, it’s called a RIBBA.
+At 70*100cm, it cost 20€ and I had to cut a few cm from the poster's edges.
+I thought of different hanging options like magnetic wood straps or plywood background, but a simple frame felt best for the room.